 As a changemaker, you have to be comfortable telling four main types of stories to engage the hearts, heads, and hands of your audience to help give wings to your project.
-Ashoka has encouraged these types of stories in its identification of leading social innovators for the past thirty years.
+Ashoka has encouraged the following types of stories (listed in Step Four, below) in its identification of leading social innovators for the past 30 years:

 New media and online distribution channels make sharing our stories easier than ever.
 What makes great stories so powerful is their "stickiness," their ability to draw our attention and engage our hearts and minds.
 The best stories spread good ideas like wildfire and inspire us to take action.
 And that's precisely what makes storytelling such a powerful tool for social innovators.

 Everyone has a story.
 This guide will help you tell yours.

 Step 1.
 Reflect and build your narrative arc.

 Step 2.
 Identify your key audience (i.e. the general public, social innovators, thought leaders, funders)

 Step 3.
 Select your core message.

 Step 4.
 Choose your story type (i.e. challenge story, big idea, how-to, impact).